Package 'Kifidi'

 Group1

-The first grouping variable (from group_var1).
+The first grouping variable.

 Group2

-The second grouping variable (from group_var2), if provided.
+The second grouping variable (if provided).

 Mean